Large igneous province: Definition

-The definition of LIP has been expanded and refined, and is still a work in progress.
-LIP is now frequently also used to describe voluminous areas of, not just mafic, but all types of igneous rocks.
+The definition has since been expanded and refined, and remains a work in progress.
+Some new definitions of LIP include large granitic provinces such as those found in the Andes Mountains of South America and in western North America.
+Comprehensive taxonomies have been developed to focus technical discussions.
 Sub-categorization of LIPs into large volcanic provinces (LVP) and large plutonic provinces (LPP), and including rocks produced by normal plate tectonic processes, have been proposed, but these modifications are not generally accepted.

-Some LIPs are geographically intact, such as the basaltic Deccan Traps in India, while others have been fragmented and separated by plate movements, like the Central Atlantic Magmatic Province (CAMP)—parts of which are found in Brazil, eastern North America, and north-western Africa.
+LIP is now frequently used to also describe voluminous areas of, not just mafic, but all types of igneous rocks.
+Further, the minimum threshold to be included as a LIP has been lowered to 50,000 km2.
+The working taxonomy, focused heavily on geochemistry, is: